Kai-Schlabitz/openmw-custom-map-interface/README.md

-# Custom Map Interface
+# Custom Map Interface v3
-Version 3

 ## Compatibility
 This mod was created for OpenMW 0.49.0.
 It might work with other versions, but there are no guarantees.